Updated March 18, 2023

 - Civilians and military aircraft use them in one way or another.
-So they have the application of AutoPilot system where the aircraft controls its flight by itself when all the conditions are stable.
+They have the AutoPilot system application where the aircraft controls its flight by itself when all the conditions are stable.
 This system has several sensors to measure the height, pressure, light, humidity and saves the information in the system.
-This information is compared with the preset information which provides the stable condition.
-If both the information is same, the computer sends information to various parts of the aircraft such as wings, rudders, stabilizers.
+This information is compared with the preset information, which provides a stable condition.
+If both the information is the same, the computer sends information to various parts of the aircraft such as wings, rudders, stabilizers.
 Then the autopilot system takes control of the aircraft until found otherwise.
 All these are important in this system.

 - Another application is using the wireless network in different industries.
 Various sensors are used in different places to collect various data related to different fields.
 This data is used in medical, engineering and agricultural fields.

-- When the fire is detected inside industry, the smoke detector provides a signal to the light sensor.
-Light sensor produces light which senses the alarm system implemented inside the industry.
+- When the fire is detected inside the industry, the smoke detector provides a signal to the light sensor.
+The light sensor produces light which senses the alarm system implemented inside the industry.
 This produces the alarm in the industry and thus alerts security and employees.

 This is a guide to What is Sensors?.
 Here we discuss the top 12 Types of Sensors like Temperature, Light, Pressure, Ultrasonic, color, etc. You can also go through our suggested articles to learn more –